tanskudaa/pianosouls/README.md

 > ```python -m pianosouls```

-Note that this requires you manually install it's dependency ```pygame```.
+Note that this requires you manually install its dependency ```pygame```.

-**(*)** Probably the only part of the program excluding 32-bit computers is ViGEmClient.dll, but as far as I know, this library **can** be built for x86.
-See section "ViGEm Client Native SDK/ViGEmClient.dll" for more information.
+**(*)** Likely the only part of the program preventing 32-bit execution is ViGEmClient.dll, but as far as I know, this library **can** be built for x86.
+See section "ViGEm Client Native SDK/ViGEmClient.dll" for further information.

 ## Configuration
 pianosouls uses human readable text files to configure sessions.
 These can be saved anywhere on your computer.
 From config/example.conf: